autodesk-platform-services/aps-model-properties.powershell/doc/examples/table.md

 ## Object/File Version Control Columns

-The following columns describe the object in terms of the file version it was extracted from and the SVF(2) IDs which would be required to find the model element in the Forge viewer.
+The following columns describe the object in terms of the file version it was extracted from and the SVF(2) IDs which would be required to find the model element in the APS viewer.
 This includes columns which link back to the index manifest.
-For a full explanation of the structure of index manifests see the [Forge API model properties field guide](https://forge.autodesk.com/en/docs/acc/v1/overview/field-guide/model-properties/).
+For a full explanation of the structure of index manifests see the [APS API model properties field guide](https://forge.autodesk.com/en/docs/acc/v1/overview/field-guide/model-properties/).

 | Column         | Type     | Description                                                                |
 | -------------- | -------- | -------------------------------------------------------------------------- |